 by Gary David Stratton • Senior Editor

 Dead Poets Society, 1989 Oscar winner for best original screenplay, boasts an impressive Hollywood lineage.
-In addition to the best screenplay win for Tom Schulman, Dead Poets earned a best director nomination for Peter Weir, a best actor nomination for Robin Williams and helped launch the careers of Oscar-nominated actor Ethan Hawke (Training Day, Before Sunset), as well as Emmy-nominated actors Robert Sean Leonard (House), and Josh Charles (The Good Wife).
+In addition to the best screenplay win for Tom Schulman, Dead Poets earned a best director nomination for Peter Weir, a best actor nomination for Robin Williams.
+It also helped launch the careers of Oscar-nominated actor Ethan Hawke (Training Day, Before Sunset), as well as Emmy-nominated actors Robert Sean Leonard (House), and Josh Charles (The Good Wife).
 Not bad for a small budget film few imagined would grow into culture-shaping cinema.

 It is also one of the best films ever made on the vocation of teaching.
-I rarely meet a teacher, professor, or youth minister who wasn’t deeply moved by their first encounter with Dead Poets Society.
-It touches a nerve for anyone entrusted with the thrilling, yet delicate art of shaping young lives.
+I rarely meet any teacher, professor, or youth minister who wasn’t deeply moved by their first encounter with Dead Poets Society.
+It deftly touches a nerve for anyone entrusted with the thrilling, yet delicate art of shaping young lives.

 Mr. Keating’s brief sojourn at the fictional Welton Academy captures both the highest hopes and greatest fears of anyone who has ever stood in front of a classroom.
 As it turns out, worldview formation is as dangerous as it is fulfilling.
 Which brings me to my real point.